-Although small in size, Montevideo is a culturally rich and vibrant city that leads its visitors from the grand boulevards with their numerous cafés and bookshops to the Ciudad Vieja (old town) with its restaurants and labyrinthine alleyways.
+Although small in size, Montevideo is a culturally rich and vibrant city that leads its visitors through the grand boulevards, with their numerous cafés and bookshops, to the Ciudad Vieja (old town) with its restaurants and labyrinthine alleyways.
 The tasty Uruguayan cuisine on offer around every corner also makes Montevideo a great foodie destination.
 These top ten restaurants showcase the best of Uruguay’s traditional cuisine and its interaction with international influences.

 Doña Inés Dulces Tentaciones

 Doña Inés Dulces Tentaciones is a tiny pastry shop and café in the Pocitos neighborhood.
 The venue offers a wide variety of homemade cakes, from traditional American-style cupcakes and cookies to muffins, dulche de leche and scones.
-This pastry shop also serves what is arguably the best coffee in Montevideo as well as a selection of teas.
-The sumptuous treats, to be enjoyed in the café’s white and rose-decorated interior, are complemented by friendly service and a cute, homey atmosphere.
+This pastry shop also serves some of the best coffee in Montevideo as well as a selection of teas.
+The sumptuous treats, to be enjoyed in the café’s white and rose-decorated interior, are complemented by friendly service and a cute, homely atmosphere.
 Doña Inés Dulces Tentaciones is the perfect place to stop for a sweet treat while sightseeing in Montevideo.

 The first thing that catches the eye when entering this restaurant are the beautiful centuries-old stone walls and chequered marble floors.
 The building that is home to La Silenciosa was an 18th-century Jesuit convent and, before finally becoming a restaurant, it was converted into a prestigious fashion house.
 The food is delicious, from the homemade pasta to French-inspired meat and fish dishes.
 La Silenciosa offers its diners an unparalleled opportunity to enjoy a meal surrounded by the traces of Montevideo’s rich and winding history.